DOG-I-Y: Dog Puzzles

 Bottle Spinning Toy

-Are you up for this DIY challenge?
-You may have seen Bottle Spinning dog puzzles before, but if you haven't made your own yet it's worth a try.
+Are you up for this DIY dog toy challenge?
+You may have seen Bottle Spinning dog puzzles (aka Spin-out Dog Treat Puzzle) before, but if you haven't made your own yet it's worth a try.
 This is an entertaining brain teaser for pups!
-It requires a trip to the hardware store for supplies and again- more power tool sound effects.
-There are several variations to this apparatus -you can make this sturdier, larger or more complex.
-Learn how to build your own bottle spinning toy here.
-Your dog will be so impressed.
+It requires a trip to the hardware store for supplies and includes bada** power tool sound effects.

 Easy Muffin Tin Puzzle

-Disperse small treats into the cups of a metal muffin-tin.
-Then place tennis balls on top of each cup to hide the treats.
+To setup this game: Disperse small dog treats into the cups of a metal muffin tin.
+Then place tennis balls or on top of each cup to hide the treats.
 You can make this game more challenging for your pup by keeping some slots empty.

-Before boredom sucks you into watching more Netflix documentaries this winter, spend time making a few puzzles for your pup.
+Before boredom sucks you into watching more Netflix documentaries, spend time crafting a few puzzles for your dog.
 Not only will these crafts keep you busy, but they'll keep your dog's mind busy too!